It's 800-941-Sean, if you want to be a part of the program.

 I don't agree with how they act on college campuses.

-And not it's not all just the Dems.
+And it's not all just the Dems.

-People who disagree.
+It's people, people who disagree.

-And whenever people disagree with Trump, he either fires them or he gets rid of them, or he exacts retribution.
+And whenever people disagree with Trump, he either fires them or he gets rid of them or he exacts retribution.

 You know, I was a lifelong Republican and I'm a born-again Christian.